dogndata/schematic/README.md

 ## Installation

-Install as usual: `gem install schematic` or add `gem 'schematic'` to your Gemfile
+Install as usual: `gem install schematic` or add `gem 'schematic'` to your Gemfile.
+See `.travis.yml` for supported (tested) Ruby versions.

 ## Usage